cirosantilli/linux-cheat/compile/gcc/index.md

 #cross compile

-cross compiling means to compile a program for a different OS or architecture than the one the compiler is running
+Cross compiling means to compile a program for a different OS or architecture than the one the compiler is running.

-gcc cannot cross compile for windows from linux (TODO check)
+GCC cannot cross compile for windows from linux (TODO check).

-this can be done with mingw (TODO how)
+This can be done with mingw (TODO how).

 #infamous error messages